-Have you noticed, desktop notifications have become a necessary feature in real time, event-driven apps.
+Have you noticed, desktop notifications have become a necessary feature in realtime, event-driven apps.
 Web services need to alert users of back-end signals, or messages from other users, as they happen.

 If you’re a software engineer or full-stack software developer looking to build a Windows Desktop application using C# and WPF, Windows Forms, or UWP, this guide will walk you through building the front-end and back-end code for desktop push notifications with the MVVM design pattern.